 What is the most beautiful place you have seen on Earth, and why is it so beautiful?

-This is the sixth in a series of spotlights on our summer 2018 student interns.
-Learning Life’s students this summer are assisting with planning, fundraising, curriculum development, and international family-to-family projects focused on community photography and food culture as part of our Citizen Diplomacy Initiative (CDI).
-Zainab Mahdi, interviewed below, is, among other things, helping with fundraising, curriculum development, research, and live dialogues with families in El Salvador working on our food culture project.
+This is the first of two spotlights on our fall 2018 student interns.
+Learning Life’s students this fall are assisting with curriculum development, research, and youth international learning activities as part of our Citizen Diplomacy Initiative (CDI).
+Lynnette Lomoki Kitcher, interviewed below, is helping with youth activities, gathering readings for mentors, researching storytelling’s impact, and more.

 Where were you born and raised?